 Is there anything I can do to prevent this scenario now?

 Yes!
 Get to work and prepare like crazy.

 Can I recover?

-If the worst really happens, it’s not going to end your life!
-Often the worst-case scenario is an imagination that’s unlikely to come true.
+If the worst happens, it will not end your life!
+Often the worst-case scenario is an image that's unlikely to come true.

 What will happen if I do nothing?